Bob Valvano: Personal life

-Valvano graduated cum laude from Virginia Wesleyan College in 1979, where he majored in communications and lettered in soccer, basketball and golf.
+Valvano graduated cum laude from Virginia Wesleyan College in Virginia Beach in 1979, where he majored in communications and lettered in soccer, basketball, and golf.
 (He was voted All-Conference First team as a goalkeeper and still holds the career record for saves at VWC.)
 He was inducted into the college's Sports Hall of Fame in its inaugural class in 2009.
-He and his wife Darlene have two sons, Nicholas and Jamison.
+He is married to Darlene and they have two sons, Nicholas and Jamison.

 Valvano is the younger brother of the late North Carolina State college basketball coach and TV commentator Jim Valvano.
 He is active in the V Foundation, Jim Valvano's legacy in the fight against cancer, and authored a book about his brother titled "The Gifts of Jimmy V".